Video Download: How The Liver Influences Weight Gain And Hormone Balance.zip

 Fat Storage vs. Fat Burning

 The issues associated with carbohydrate metabolism are only a part of the problem.
 As mentioned earlier, the liver is also the primary center for fat metabolism, assisted by the gallbladder.
-When the liver is overloaded, this keeps the liver from properly processing fat.
+When the liver is overloaded, this keeps the liver from adequately processing fat.
 Adipose fat cells and the liver attempt to work in harmony to maintain healthy triglyceride levels while also storing energy for future use.

 When the liver starts to falter due to fatty liver, this causes the body to store fat more readily than it burns it, which is associated with a dangerous increase in serum triglyceride levels.
 It turns out that this has a direct impact on genetic expression, further exacerbating fatty liver.